 Because repeated injections in the same place can be damaging to the skin, there are often several physical signs of intravenous IV drug use.
 Needle tracks also known as track marks are common and can range in appearance from scars to bruises.
 Other physical signs of IV drug use may include abscesses, ulcers, or swelling.
 These intravenous injection sites could become infected and lead to even life-threatening problems if left untreated.
 Contrary to popular belief, IV drug use is not confined to the forearms either.
 Other common areas of injection where skin abnormalities or track marks may appear include the hands, feet, and neck.

-Track marks and skin abnormalities are common among regular IV drug users, so many will wear modest and conservation clothing to cover up these scars and bruises.
-Because many users will also use several areas of their body for injection, this may result in full-body coverage.
+Track marks and skin abnormalities are common among those who use IV drugs regularyl, so many will wear modest and conservation clothing to cover up these scars and bruises.
+Because many individuals will also use several areas of their body for injection, this may result in full-body coverage.
 A common sign someone is shooting up drugs is when they wear these modest outfits even in hot weather and refuse to take off unnecessary layers.

 IV Use Paraphernalia